THE ROGUE REVOLUTION ~

 Taxidermy Art; from Counterculture to Pop Culture

-October 2023 marked the 19-year anniversary of the birth of a genre of pop-surrealist art dubbed "Rogue Taxidermy".
+October 2024 marks the 20-year anniversary of the birth of a genre of pop-surrealist art dubbed "Rogue Taxidermy".
 The genre was the brainchild of Sarina Brewer and her two colleagues, Scott Bibus and Robert Marbury.
 Together the trio spearheaded an art movement that continues to gain momentum exponentially.
-Since its inception the genre has proven to be as controversial as it is contagious; images of this unique variety of work now saturate every corner of the internet.
+Since its inception, the genre has proven to be as contagious as it is controversial.
+Images of this unique variety of work now saturate every corner of the internet.
 And it started a revolution.

 THE ART FORM DEFINED ~